Sunday, December 4, 2022

 3. Sick Again

-To keep both sides around 20 minutes I was forced to cut “In the Light” and “The Wanton Song.”
-I like both songs so it wasn't easy -- and it's essentially why Zeppelin chose not to cut them and turned the album into a double.
+To keep both sides around 20 minutes, I was forced to cut “In the Light” and “The Wanton Song.”
+I like both songs, so it wasn't easy—and that's essentially why Zeppelin chose not to cut them and turned the album into a double.

-Then, knowing what we know now from compilations and the remastered albums with bonus tracks, I worked backwards and created three new albums that could have been released following Led Zeppelin’s breakup.
+Then, knowing what we know now from compilations and the remastered albums with bonus tracks, I worked backward and created three new albums that could have been released following Led Zeppelin’s breakup.

 TRIANGULUM